Kotlin/kotlinx.html/README.md

 # KotlinX HTML
-This is just temporary workspace to HTML builders Probably need to be imported to kotlinx.html

 A kotlinx.html library provides DSL to build HTML to [Writer](http://docs.oracle.com/javase/8/docs/api/java/io/Writer.html)/[Appendable](http://docs.oracle.com/javase/8/docs/api/java/lang/Appendable.html) or DOM at JVM and JavaScript for better [Kotlin programming](http://kotlinlang.org) for Web.